inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

   predVP (indeclNP "هُنَاكَ") (AdvVP (UseComp (CompNP np)) adv) ;
 ```

 Using `indeclNP` in your application is safer than using `emptyNP ** {foo = …}`, because with `indeclNP` you make zero assumptions on what is inside an `NP`.
+(Well, except that there is a string in some form.)
 It's hard to come up with a reason why a future grammarian would want to eliminate these functions from the RG, because they also make the resource grammarian's life easier, by having to change things in fewer places.

-#### `forceFeature : Feature -> C -> C ;`
+#### `modifyC : Feature -> C -> C ;`

 What if you don't want to make a new `C` from scratch but modify an existing one?
 Here's my favourite [way of](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/arabic/ResAra.gf#L170-L173) [handling](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/arabic/ResAra.gf#L715-L717) [it](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/arabic/ResAra.gf#L454-L464).